catalyst-team/catalyst-info/README.md

 In the near future:

-- Handler support (handler wrote and your queries started to be logged, sent to the database, drawn on the client's chart, etc.)
+- Handler support (you write a handler and your queries started to be logged, sent to the database, drawn on the client's chart, etc.)
 - Wrapper for starting the service by one command `catalyst-serve run --config <path>`

 ## Catalyst-info #3.
 Runners